ummjevel/Generative-AI-for-beginners-dotnet/02-SettingUp.NETDev/getting-started-azure-openai.md

 From the **Dev container configuration** dropdown, select one of the following options:

-**Option 1: C# (.NET)** : This is the option you should use if you plan to use GitHub Models and is our recommended way to complete this course.
+**Option 1: C# (.NET)** : This is the option you should use if you plan to use GitHub Models or Azure OpenAI.
 It has all the core .NET development tools needed for the rest of the course and a fast startup time

 **Option 2: C# (.NET) - Ollama**: Ollama allows you to run the demos without needing to connect to GitHub Models or Azure OpenAI.
 It includes all the core .NET development in addition to Ollama, but has a slower start-up time, five minutes on average.
 [Follow this guide](getting-started-ollama.md) if you want to use Ollama